oliverkingz/ft_printf/README.md

    ```bash
    make
    ```
-3. Use the `ft_printf` function in your code by including the header file:
+3. Use the `ft_printf` function in your code by including the header file at the top of the C File:
    ```c
    #include "ft_printf.h"
    ```
+4. Make a program (with a main) to test the C Function ft_printf

 ### Example Usage